theNewDynamic/oregonsadventurecoast.com/content/event/annual-blackberry-arts-festival.md

 **Rules:**

 * Each recipe must include Blackberries!
-* Entries location: TBA
+* Entries location: North Point Real Estate Office located at the Corner of Hwy 101 & Central Ave
+* Drop off time: 10:00am-11:30am
 * One entry per person.
+* Entry must include a copy of a detailed recipe with credit given to the original source; for example Betty Crocker’s CookBook or great grandma Lulu’s family recipe
-* Each entry must be sizable enough for six “tastes”.
+* Each entry must be sizable enough for six “tastes”
-* Judging will be from 12pm to 2pm.
+* Judging time: Noon
-* Winners will be announced at 4pm.
+* Winners will be announced between 1:30pm-2:00pm.
-* Each winner will be awarded an apron, and a wooden Spoon.
+* Each winner will be awarded an apron, and a cutting board

-* (See Official Entry Form for more Contest Rules!)
+  &nbsp;

 {{< spacer "25" >}}